 It is not uncommon for a workplace to have one or two employees that are known for their negative attitude towards their jobs.
 Unfortunately, the negative attitude exuding from just a couple of members of staff can have a negative impact upon the entire workforce and even the success of the business.
 Given enough time, this kind of attitude could cause irreparable damage, resulting in other members of staff leaving the company, as well as customers choosing to take their business elsewhere.
 For this reason, it is a good idea to address any concerns over an employee with a negative attitude as soon as you can, to reduce the impact it has one everyone else around them.

-Identifying attitude employees
+Identifying employees with bad attitudes

 Before you can deal with these employees, you first need to be able to identify the ones that have a negative attitude.
 Though you might think that this should be obvious, it isn’t always the case.
 It is not uncommon for an employee with a negative attitude to be adequate in their work and quiet in their role so as not to stand out as a trouble maker to the boss, while still having a negative attitude towards other co-workers, customers and their work.
 To spot these negative minded employees, look out for ones who: